malharinamdar/malharinamdar.github.io/_pages/about.md

 social: false
 ---

-Hey, I'm Malhar, a third-year undergrad at PICT, Pune, with a profound interest in machine learning research and developing systems that can help solve complex problems and have large scale impact.
+Hey, I'm Malhar, a third-year undergrad at PICT, Pune, with a profound interest in machine learning research and building systems that can solve complex problems at scale.

-My research interests center on impactful applications of machine learning such as across climate, healthcare, language modelling and multilingual nlp.
-I'm particularly drawn to building systems that improve accessibility in low-resource settings and interpretability that improves model trust and reliability.
+My research interests center on impactful applications of machine learning across climate, healthcare, language modelling and multilingual NLP.
+I'm particularly drawn to building systems that improve accessibility in low-resource settings, and to interpretability that makes models more trustworthy and reliable.
-### What I've worked on

-**Vaidya Nidaan** — Led the development of an *Alzheimer's* diagnostic platform that integrates CNN-based analysis with medical imaging using FSL biomarker identification (hippocampal volume, white/gray matter ratios).
-The system employs *GradCAM* for visual interpretability and includes a multilingual RAG pipeline that generates structured medical reports grounded in research literature.
-This work secured third place among 400+ teams at PICT Techfiesta 2025.

-**Regional TinyStories** — At [Vizuara AI Labs](https://vizuara.ai), I conducted research on multilingual language modeling under Dr. Raj Dandekar, extending Microsoft's TinyStories (2023) work for Indian regional languages.
-I trained Small Language Models (2M–150M parameters) from scratch for Hindi, Marathi, and Bengali.
-We developed a novel framework for the development and analysis of SLMs, tokenizer performance, linguistic complexity, machine translation performance and demonstrated that a 54M parameter model could achieve GPT-3.5-comparable results on short-story generation - a promising direction for accessible, high-quality models in Indian languages.
-Work accepted at ***AACL Findings 2025 (IJCNLP)*** [Paper Link](https://aclanthology.org/2025.findings-ijcnlp.142/).
+Over the past year, I've worked as a research intern at [Vizuara AI Labs](https://vizuara.ai) under Dr. Raj Dandekar on Regional-TinyStories, where we extended Microsoft's TinyStories to Indian regional languages.
+I trained Small Language Models from scratch (5M–150M parameters) for Hindi, Marathi and Bangla, and helped build a framework to study tokenizer performance, linguistic complexity and machine translation quality across them — work that was accepted at [AACL Findings 2025 (IJCNLP)](https://aclanthology.org/2025.findings-ijcnlp.142/).
+Earlier at Vizuara, I also worked with Mahindra Motors on a diffusion-based inpainting pipeline for automotive image editing.

-At [Froncort.AI](https://froncort.ai), I implemented a RLHF pipeline that converted expert reviewer feedback into heuristic reward signals, improving LLM output quality by 35% while working within tight compute constraints compliant with international regulatory and ontological standards; and architected multi-agentic system for regulatory document generation workflows.
+At [Froncort.AI](https://froncort.ai), I built an RLHF pipeline that converted expert reviewer feedback into heuristic reward signals to improve LLM output quality under tight compute and regulatory constraints, and architected a multi-agent system for regulatory document generation.

-### When I'm Not Training Models..

-I'm probably reading books, scrolling through interesting ml papers, listening music at odd hours or wandering through the hills.
-I'm drawn to the philosophical questions that emerge from AI's capabilities, but I'm most energized by the opportunity to build systems that genuinely help people.
-Music often accompanies this process — it’s become a quiet companion that helps me think through problems and find clarity.
+Outside of research, I like building things end-to-end.
+One project I'm especially proud of is an Alzheimer's diagnostic platform that combines CNN-based medical imaging, FSL biomarker analysis and Grad-CAM interpretability with a multilingual RAG pipeline for report generation — it won third place among 400+ teams at the PICT Techfiesta hackathon.

-If you're working on something in healthcare, climate AI or language modeling or just ml in general, feel free to reach out!
-I'd be glad to hear from you.
+If you're working on something in healthcare, climate AI, language modeling, or just ML in general, feel free to reach out — I'd be glad to hear from you.